 These symptoms are the result of the progression of the infection.
 Internal organs are affected, most notably the liver and kidneys.
 Anemia occurs, causing the gills to lose their normal red color.
 As the abdomen fills with fluid organs are pushed aside, sometimes causing the spine to curve.
 Scales protrude from the body, giving the appearance of a pine cone.
 This symptom is a classic indication of a severe infection.

-The bacterial agent that causes Dropsy is one of several gram negative bacteria commonly present in aquarium habitats.
+The bacterial agent that causes Dropsy is one of the several gram-negative bacteria commonly present in aquarium habitats.
 The underlying cause of fish becoming infected in the first place is a compromised immune system that leaves the fish susceptible to infection.
 This can happen as the result of stress from a number of factors, such as the following:

 - Poor water quality